WasyfAli/Neo4j-Graph-DB-CRUD-APP/README.md

->>>>>>>>STEPS TO START PROJECT<<<<<<<<<<<<<<<<<<<
+>>>>>>>>STEPS TO START PROJECT<<<<<<<<<<<<<<<<<<< INstall Neo4j in you system from this link https://neo4j.com/download-center/
 1) In app.js change database name and password.
 (IN NEO4J DRIVER INITIALIZATION)
 2) RUN  COMMANDS:
                 #npm install